- Fixtures & Results

 Has Le Crunch taken place at Rugby World Cup?

 Yes.
 The pair’s first Rugby World Cup meeting came at the inaugural women’s Rugby World Cup when England beat France 13-0 to reach the final.
 Six months later, the men’s teams played out an ill-tempered RWC 1991 quarter-final that eventual finalists England won 19-10.
 The men met again in the RWC 1995 bronze final, which France won 19-9, and the RWC 2003 semi-final, in which England triumphed 24-7.
 It was the English who again emerged victorious when the teams met in the last four at RWC 2007 before France exacted their revenge in the quarter-finals of RWC 2011.
 The teams were also drawn to play in Pool C at RWC 2019 but their match was cancelled due to the impact of Typhoon Hagibis.

 Following their first meeting in Cardiff in 1991, England’s women beat France in Galashiels three years later to book their place in the final of RWC 1994.
 The teams met again in the pool stage of RWC 2006, when England won 27-8, and the RWC 2017 semi-finals, in which the English triumphed 20-3.
-France’s women have never beaten England at a Rugby World Cup.
+The teams will meet each other again at New Zealand 2021, having been drawn together in Pool C. France’s women have never beaten England at a Rugby World Cup.